Hanoi Travel Guide

 Hanoi is one of the most famous tourist attractions in Vietnam thanks to its historical and cultural values.

-What to do if you only have 2 days to spend in Hanoi?
-Although it takes more than just 2 short days to experience the capital of Vietnam, you still can enjoy the best of Hanoi in 48 hours.
+What to do if you only have two days to spend in Hanoi?
+Although it takes more than just two short days to experience the capital of Vietnam, you still can enjoy the best of Hanoi in 48 hours.

 I share below the detailed Hanoi itinerary for 2 days, to help you plan an awesome trip to Vietnam.